mattboentoro/-Simple-Drawing-Program-Part-1-/README.md

 increasing to the top.
 To draw something, one builds a path, and then strokes it.
 The PostScript interpreter maintains a graphics state, which for our purposes consists of

-⋅⋅* A current point, (x,y) coordinate, which is initially undefined.
+⋅⋅* A current point, (x,y) coordinate, which is initially undefined
-⋅⋅* A current path.
+⋅⋅* A current path
 ⋅⋅* A current color, a 3-tuple (r,g,b), where each color intensity r,g,b is between 0 and 1 inclusive.
 (0,0,0) is
-black and (1,1,1) is white.
+black and (1,1,1) is white
-⋅⋅* A current line thickness, which indicates the thickness of lines drawn when stroking.
+⋅⋅* A current line thickness, which indicates the thickness of lines drawn when stroking